-Find out why are giclee prints so expensive.
-They’re worth it!
+Find out why Giclee prints are so expensive; They’re worth it!

-There are several factors that can influence the price of a giclee print.
-The first factor is the quality of the printer.
+#1 – The first factor is the quality of the printer.
 Giclee prints are created using high-end printers that use archival inks.
 These inks are more expensive than regular inks, and they produce a higher quality print.
-The second factor is the paper or canvas that is used.

-Again, higher quality materials will cost more.
-The third factor is the artist who creates the original artwork.
-If an artist is well-known and their artwork is in high demand, their giclee prints will be more expensive right out of the gate.
 Finally, the edition size can also influence the price of a giclee print.
 Smaller edition sizes will be more expensive than larger edition sizes, this is related to limited edition giclee prints and even more so when they are hand signed limited edition giclee prints.

 Let’s break down each factor that determines why giclee prints are so expensive, a little further.